run2bizdocs/docs-1/en-us/docs/citsmart-esp-8/processes/overview.md

 ### Competitive Differential

-CITSmart ESP brings the following competitive differentials:
+CITSmart Platform brings the following competitive differentials:

 -   Ready for use (85% of customizations for IT and HR are already applied).
     Digital transformation starts quickly.